opencybersecurityalliance/.github/profile/README.md

 * Join the [OCA slack](https://join.slack.com/t/open-cybersecurity/shared_invite/zt-1jsgt1053-oYsfBPXXChhbRO4JO5Xo1A)
 * Visit our [YouTube channel](https://www.youtube.com/channel/UCjTpPl2oEGH_Ws251m827Cg) with educational material and meeting recordings
 * Subscribe to the [OCA mailing lists](https://lists.oasis-open-projects.org/g/oca)
+* [Become a sponsor](https://opencybersecurityalliance.org/join-us/) and ensure that the OCA initiative stays on track and receives the resources it needs to succeed